Trusted by Global Clients & Partners

 Argentina is preparing to launch its first-ever Citizenship by Investment (CBI) program later in 2026, signaling a major shift in its immigration and economic policy.

 Under the proposed framework, applicants are expected to make a qualifying investment in Argentina and maintain it in line with the program requirements.
-To support this process, Golden Harbors assist with structuring qualifying investments, company setup, registration, compliance, accounting, and ongoing maintenance to ensure full alignment with the applicable requirements.
+To support this process, Golden Harbors assists with structuring qualifying investments, company setup, registration, compliance, accounting, and ongoing maintenance to ensure full alignment with the applicable requirements.

 Several strategic factors explain why the government is launching this program now: